 Your POV is not unusual either.
 But would you consider that the medical chemicals made it possible for Evie to connect with you initially?

-The short answer to your question, politely, is absolutely not – the “medical chemicals” had nothing to do with connecting with Evie.
-Please.
-They were on obstacle to overcome – for her, her mother, and me.
+The short answer to your question, politely, is no – the medical chemicals had nothing to do with connecting with Evie.
+It was an on obstacle to overcome – for her, her mother, and me.
 The long answer is a little more telling.

 Sounds like we both have been doing this work since the 70’s.
-We both know these “medications” were being used for kids on an experimental basis in those days.
+We both know these so-called medications were being used for kids on an experimental basis in those days.
 I know from first hand observation, the experiment failed – and most professionals deny it.
 You should know that too.
 Unequivocally, from watching thousands of children, I’ve never seen these chemicals do any of them any good, and always did harm.
 I know of no exceptions.
-If you like you can read more about my reasoning on my blog “Your Kids Aren’t Sick”@ https://doctorcima.wordpress.com.